uwplse/pumpkin-pi/README.md

 `A_to_B` and `A_to_B_inv` form a specific equivalence, with `A_to_B_index` describing the fold over `A`.

-For records and products, `Find ornament` returns only the first two of these.
+For other kinds of ornaments, `Find ornament` returns only the first two of these.

 ##### Options for Correctness